avian-digital-forensics/avian-scripts/avian-inapp-scripts/connected-addresses.nuixscript/README.md

 # List connected addresses
-The scripts creates a csv file with information about what addresses a specific address has sent messages to.
+The scripts creates a csv file with information about what addresses a specific address has sent messages to or received messages from.

 ## Output
 The scripts writes the result to a csv file with the following headers: